 If you have asked me to help you with the layout of the kitchen, I already have what I need to provide you with an estimate.

-Yes, certainly.
-For a flat fee of $79 plus HST, I’ll come by and measure your kitchen.
+Yes, but only in connection with the In-Home kitchen planning service.
+For a flat fee of $249 plus HST, I’ll come by and measure your kitchen.

 When I have created the layout plan I will email it to you for your approval.
 Any changes and adjustments until you’re happy with everything and we agree on a final layout, are included.

 No, that’s not necessary.
 As a matter of fact, it is better that the old kitchen is in place when I come to discuss the new layout with you so we can talk about what is working well with the current setup and what needs to be changed.

 Unfortunately not.
 However, for a relatively low fee, Ikea will deliver to your house and carry everything into the room of your choice.
 It cannot be easier.

 I suggest that all the boxes and parts from Ikea are placed in a room adjacent to the kitchen, or in the kitchen itself if the room is very big.